John Kelly Replaces Reince Priebus: Five Things You Need To Know About The New White House Chief Of Staff

-A week of palace intrigue came to a close today when President Donald Trump named John F. Kelly his new Chief of Staff, replacing Reince Priebus a day after he resigned from the post.
+A week of White House intrigue came to a close today when President Donald Trump named John F. Kelly as his new chief of staff, replacing Reince Priebus a day after he resigned from the post.
 Kelly joins the White House team after serving as the head of the Department of Homeland Security since Trump’s inauguration in January.
+Here are five things you may not know about the new chief of staff.

 1. He Hitchhiked Across The Country As A Teenager

 Born into an Irish Catholic family in 1950 and raised in the Boston neighborhood of Brighton, Kelly displayed a thirst for adventure from an early age.
-His early teenage years were a time of wanderlust for Kelly, exemplified by a 3,000-mile hitchhiking trip to Seattle and another 3,000-mile trip train hopping back in a boxcar to Chicago.
+His early teenage years were a time of wanderlust, exemplified by a 3,000-mile hitchhiking trip to Seattle and another 3,000-mile trip train hopping back in a boxcar to Chicago.
 Though he’s never made it clear as to his reasoning for the trip, driving across the country himself was out of the question, as he made the coast-to-coast treks before he turned 16.

 2. He Delivered Beer While In The Merchant Marines

-Though he made the Marine Corps his home later in life, Kelly served his country for a year in the United States Merchant Marines.
-The conflict in Southeast Asia was intensifying at the time, and Kelly aided the war effort in a small but likely much appreciated way – by delivering ten thousand tons of beer to American forces in Vietnam.
+Though he made the Marine Corps his home later in life, Kelly served his country for a year in the Merchant Marines.
+The conflict in Southeast Asia was intensifying at the time, and Kelly aided the war effort in a small, but likely much appreciated way – by delivering 10,000 tons of beer to American forces in Vietnam.

 3. He Was A Marine Infantryman In Vietnam